1BADragon/libcoro/README.md

 # Coroutine Library

 My simple learning experience coroutine library.
 The coroutine frame is built on top of libev for event triggering.
-The coroutines are "true" coroutines that have their own exectuion stack.
+The coroutines have their own exectuion stack.
 Currently, this is a very Linux only library.
 It might work with other Unix flavor'ed kernel's but has not been attempted.

 ## Some Features:
  * Coroutines
  * Inter-coroutine data queue
  * Written in C
+ * Multi value yeilding (think python `yeild` expressions)
+ * IO Wrapper functions

 ## Example: